Why Vibecoding Isn't Enough: And What to Do About It

 The Career Risk Nobody Talks About

 If you're a student or early-career developer, vibecoding without understanding is a career risk.
 Employers are starting to notice.
-Technical interviews haven't gotten easier — they've gotten harder, specifically because interviewers know candidates might be leaning on AI.
+Technical interviews haven't gotten easier.
+They've gotten harder, specifically because interviewers know candidates might be leaning on AI.
 If you can't explain the code in your own portfolio, you're in trouble.

 Even for experienced developers, there's a risk of skill atrophy.
 If you stop reading and reasoning about code because an agent handles it for you, your debugging instincts erode.
 You become dependent on the tool instead of augmented by it.